Hihaheho/Desk/README.md

 - Type system with inference
 - Algebraic effects
 - Content-addressable by type and UUID
+- Incremental compilation

-Any data and programs on Desk apps are finally evaluated as snippets of Desk-lang.
+Most of data and programs on Desk apps are finally evaluated as a snippet of Desk-lang.

 ### Desk Kernel

-Dkernel is a platform-agnostic environment for writing and running Desk-lang.
-Functionalities and UIs of Desk apps are made up by syscall of Dkernel.
+Dkernel is a platform-agnostic environment for editing Desk-lang.

 Dkernel provides these features: